 History of YIP

-In June 2008 the first organising team gathered in Järna to prepare themselves, the facilities and the curriculum.
-In August 2008 the first year of YIP commenced.
-Over the years that followed, the program has kept changing and adapting to the current needs, interests and trends in the current global debates and developments.
+In June 2008 the first organising team gathered in Järna to prepare themselves, the facilities and the curriculum and in August 2008 the first year of YIP commenced.
+Since then the program has kept changing and adapting to the needs of participants and the wider community as well as to changing global debates and societal developments.

 The first and founding Organising Team for the program was; Sussie Hansen, Reinoud Meijer, Rose Nekvapil, Ani Hanalius, Pernilla Fogelqvist and Mathias Bolt Lesniak.